 Marcus Willis defies the odds to qualify for Wimbledon

-Just a few weeks ago, the British No.23 was considering taking a coaching position in the USA and quitting the sport for good.
+Just a few weeks ago, Marcus Willis was considering taking a coaching position in the USA and quitting the sport for good.
 But his new girlfriend persuaded him not to go.